 Georgia scored on its first five possessions for a 23-0 halftime lead and posted a 30-3 victory.
 Georgia claimed the SEC title just 75 miles from its Athens campus.
 Musa Smith rushed for 106 yards and two touchdowns.
 David Greene threw for 237 yards and a score, earning the game's MVP award.
 Terrence Edwards had seven catches for 92 yards, becoming the SEC's career leader in receiving yards.
 Arkansas had won six in a row to earn its second trip to the league championship game.
 The Razorbacks had a punt blocked by Decory Bryant on their first possession and Thomas Davis scooped up the loose ball and ran to the Arkansas 2-yard line.
-On Georgia's next those bolls and ran to the Arkansas 2-yard line.
-On Georgia's next three possessions ended with field goals by Billy Bennett, who connected from 29, 42 and 39 yards to provide the halftime margin.
+On Georgia's next possession, Smith, who scored after the blocked punt, finished off the drive with a 17-yard scoring run.
+Georgia's next three possessions ended with field goals by Billy Bennett, who connected from 29, 42 and 39 yards to provide the halftime margin.
 Arkansas led the SEC in rushing offense with an average of 243 yards per game but managed just 65 against Georgia.
 Fred Talley, a 1,000-yard rusher, was held to 51 yards on 17 carries while Matt Jones managed only 12 yards on nine carries.
 Jones completed 9-of-17 passes for 60 yards.